Pavle, Serbian Patriarch: Later years

-Pavle was referred to by some as the "walking saint" based on his simple lifestyle and personal humility.
+Patriarch Pavle was referred to by some as the "living saint" based on his simple lifestyle and personal humility.
 All of the bishops of the Serbian Orthodox Church had cars, which they used to travel through their dioceses, except Pavle.
-When asked why he had never owned a car, he replied: "I will not purchase one until every Albanian and Serb household in Kosovo and Metohija has an automobile."
+When asked why he had never owned a car, he replied: "I will not purchase one until every Albanian and Serb household in Kosovo has an automobile."
 Asked by foreign journalists about alleged Church support for the Greater Serbian project, Pavle answered:

 So I say: if a Great Serbia should be held by committing crime, I would never accept it; may Great Serbia disappear, but to hold it by crime - no. If it were necessary to hold only a small Serbia by crime, I would not accept it.
 May small Serbia disappear, but to hold it by crime - no. And if there is only one Serb, and if I am that last Serb, to hold on by crime - I do not accept.
 May we disappear, but disappear as humans, because then we will not disappear, we will be alive in the hands of the living God.

-In his tenure as the Patriarch he healed the schism with the "Free Serbian Orthodox Church", now known as the New Gračanica Metropolitanate, and he made efforts to heal the ongoing schism in Macedonia with the Macedonian Orthodox Church, which was considered uncanonical by the Ecumenical Patriarchate and all other Eastern Orthodox Churches.
-During his term, he visited numerous eparchies of the Serbian Orthodox Church abroad.
-He visited Australia, the United States, Canada and Western Europe.
-He visited Russia, and was also a guest at the United Nations Headquarters in New York City and at the White House.
+In his tenure as the Patriarch he healed the schism with the "Free Serbian Orthodox Church" and made efforts to heal the ongoing schism in North Macedonia with the Macedonian Orthodox Church, which was considered uncanonical by the Ecumenical Patriarchate of Constantinople and all other Eastern Orthodox churches.
+During his term, Patriarch Pavle visited numerous eparchies of the Serbian Orthodox Church abroad, mainly in Australia, the United States, Canada, and Western Europe.
+He also visited Russia, and was also a guest at the United Nations Headquarters in New York City and at the White House.